 - Concrete/metal cutting chainsaws.

 As chainsaw types vary, their mode of operation also varies.
-The electric chainsaw will require an electric power source to work, gas chainsaws are powered by fuel engines.
+The electric chainsaw will require an electric power source to work; fuel engines power gas chainsaws.

-This article will discuss the various steps of starting the 2 common types of chainsaws available out there.
-Which are the ; Electric chainsaws and gas powered chainsaws.
+This article will discuss the various steps of starting the two common types of chainsaws available out there, which are the; Electric chainsaws and gas-powered chainsaws.

 Starting Gas Powered Chainsaws